 What safety guidelines do you need to have in place?
 How do you communicate those new regulations and expectations?
 Do you bring everybody back at once or plan a phased return to work?

 There’s a lot to sort through, but there’s the good news.
-Your transition to remote work had to happen almost instantaneously in order to keep your team safe, but now you can take some time to hash out your return to work plan.
+Your transition to remote work and setting up a home office for remote work had to happen almost instantaneously in order to keep your team safe, but now you can take some time to hash out your return to work plan.
 It deserves some careful thought and strategy.

 We know the entire world isn’t heading back into the office quite yet, but as vaccine rollouts offer a chance to move on to a post-pandemic “Next Normal,” businesses will need to be prepared.

 So, whether you’re already beginning that return process or want to get ready for the future, use this as your guide to return to your workplace in a way that’s strategic, organized, and — most importantly — safe.